 Mashed potatoes is the most classic and comforting side dish and a must for the holiday dinner.
-This perfect Mashed Potatoes recipe are smooth, creamy, fluffy and sure to earn a permanent spot on your holiday menu.
+This easy mashed potatoes recipe are smooth, creamy, fluffy and sure to earn a permanent spot on your holiday menu.

 Table of Contents